What is an Upfit on a Work Truck?

 • Improve safety

-• Boost resale
+• Boost resale value

 • Speed up job performance

-• Lower long-term costs
+• Cut long-term costs

 Types of Work Truck Upfits (With Examples)

-1. Service Body Trucks
+1. Service Body

-2. Dump Trucks
+2. Dump Body Upfit

-3. Box Truck Upfitting (Liftgates, Shelving, and Mobile Workspaces)
+3. Box Truck Upfitting

-Chassis: Ford, Isuzu, GMC, Freightliner
+Ford, Isuzu, GMC, Freightliner.

-• Liftgates, shelving, lighting, climate control
+Liftgates, shelving, climate control = mobile warehouse or jobsite office.

-4. Flatbeds & Stake Bodies
+4. Flatbeds & Stakes

 5. Crane / Mechanic Trucks

-• Hooklift or cable system + containers
+Hooklift or cable system + containers.

 7. Refrigerated Trucks

-• Insulated box + reefer unit
+Insulated box + reefer unit for grocery and foodservice.

 Industries That Rely on Upfits